 Your time is precious.
 Your days are already packed with meetings, conference calls, overdue deliverables, and unanticipated interruptions.
 Working to raise your visibility in your organization and industry requires that you focus your precious time on specific activities and behaviors that help you produce results.
 Anyone can engage in a bevy of activities that keep them busy, yet you cannot afford that luxury.
-The investment of time and energy you make in your efforts to raise your visibility must be productive.
+In other words, the investment of time and energy you make in your efforts to raise your visibility must be productive.
 What is the difference between keeping busy and being productive?

 Reputation is the intangible ways in which we connect with others.
 This is where activities and behaviors that help you be known in your organization and industry exist.
 I like to think of reputation as the echo you leave when you exit a room.
-Your reputation is what your colleagues say about you when you are not there.
+Your reputation is what your colleagues say about you when you’re not there.
 Perhaps your colleagues are commenting on a presentation you just gave, an interaction you just had, or your candidacy for a promotion.
 Do you know what they are saying about you?
 More importantly, what do you want your colleagues to be saying about you?

 The frequency and pace of change in your organization, the exponential growth of your professional transparency, your lack of energy to connect with others while employed (visibility), and your lack of energy regarding your performance assessment (value), all create professional risks for you.
 With increased turbulence in your organization resulting in roles, responsibilities, and relationships changing with great frequency, your ability to benefit from the development of organic relationships (ones that grow naturally over time) or purposeful relationships (ones that you proactively create with a goal in mind) is being seriously eroded.

-Even another reason networking while employed and performance appraisals are becoming increasingly ineffective is the explosive growth in professional transparency.
+Another reason networking while employed and performance appraisals are becoming increasingly ineffective is the explosive growth in professional transparency.
 As recently as seven years ago, unless the subject of your search was your favorite movie star, rock star, or politician, your ability to find details about another individual was challenging.
 This was not due to your faulty research skills – information about an average individual simply did not exist publicly.
-In fact, information about others was so absent in the not-too-distant past, the thought of seeking out personal or professional details regarding another person would not have even occurred to you.

 How do you know if your organization has a performance management system?
-I think you know, as your body is already starting to shudder.
-Once a year, your boss is thrust into the dreaded “performance management cycle” and required to complete numerous performance appraisals.
-As he rushes to complete his appraisals en masse the Sunday night before the appraisals are due, his ratings are influenced by the rankings and bell-curve pre-established by your organization.
+Once a year, your boss is thrust into the dreaded “performance management cycle.”
+There he is required to complete numerous performance appraisals.
+Many managers rush to complete their appraisals en masse the Sunday night before the appraisals are due.
+While most of their ratings are influenced by the rankings and bell-curve pre-established by the organization.
 Upon the completion of an exhausting approval process, he finally schedules a meeting with you.
 Following the meeting, you rush back to your cubicle, call your significant other and exclaim, “I got a 3.5 on collaboration!”

 History will not be kind to the performance appraisal.
 After decades of lackluster experiences, stale formats, and non-existent correlations between assessment and achievement, most savvy business leaders and modern management experts would tell you that the performance appraisal is a well-intended yet failed exercise in behavior modification.